gissberg/raspIPTool/README.md

  It has the following features:
   1. Display the IP, Netmask, speed and duplex.
+  2. Displays ip of DHCP-server
-  2. Check for internet connectivity thru socket connection to gateway and www.google.com.
+  3. Check for internet connectivity thru socket connection to gateway and www.google.com.
 The output is True or False
-  3. Soft poweroff
+  4. Soft poweroff

  I'm planning for the following features:
-   1. releasing and renewing the IP
+  1. Releasing and renewing the IP

 This list will probably grow with time as the project matures.